CANADA’S MEN’S RUGBY TEAM TO KICK OFF RUGBY WORLD CUP QUALIFICATION CAMPAIGN AGAINST THE UNITED STATES IN CALGARY

 Julia Omokhuale (Calgary, AB) – Calgary Irish Rugby Club / Leicester Tigers

-Karen Paquin (Quebec City, QB) – Club de rugby de Quebec
+Karen Paquin (Quebec City, QC) – Club de rugby de Quebec

 Laetitia Royer (Loretteville, QC) – St-Anne-de-Bellevue / Concordia Univeristy / ASM Romagnat